Inknyto/elastic-search-engine/README.md

 # elastic-search-engine
-A simple search engine using elasticsearch
+This is a search engine for job offers using elasticsearch as an api.
+The index name is software_jobs.
+The data is uploaded using requests, the python module.